Admitting now

 Psychiatrist-led opioid detox

-Buprenorphine induction is a psychiatric procedure, not a non-medical detox.
+clinical observation is a psychiatric procedure, not a non-withdrawal monitoring.
 Our psychiatrist runs the protocol directly — not a visiting doctor on call.

 02

-Many nasha mukti kendras attempt heroin detox without medical supervision.
+Many nasha mukti kendras attempt heroin detox without clinical supervision.
 Unsupervised opioid withdrawal fails — and worse, produces dangerous dehydration and cardiovascular stress.

 03